cgarciae/treex/README.md

         key, self.rng = jax.random.split(self.rng)
         ...
 ```
-State management is the hardest thing in JAX but here it seems effortless, what is the catch?
-The thing you have to worry about is how to propagate changes in state properly taking into account the fact that pytree operations create new objects, that is, reference don't persist across calls throught these functions.
+State management is one of the most challenging things in JAX, but with the help of Treex it seems effortless, but there is a trade-off to consider, Treex's approach requires to consider how to propagate state changes properly, while taking into account the fact that pytree operations create new objects, that is, reference do not persist across calls through these functions.

-The solution to this problem is: **always output the module to update state**.
-For example, a typical loss function that contains stateful model would look like this:
+A standard solution to this problem is: **always output the module to update state**.
+For example, a typical loss function that contains a stateful model would look like this:

 ```python
 @partial(jax.value_and_grad, has_aux=True)